 When I was 6 years old, I got good and mad at my mother.
-I don’t even remember what I got angry about, but I kept quiet ― either that or she was intransigent on the issue.
-Whatever the case, I was stuck.
+I don’t even remember what it was about, but I kept quiet ― either that or she was intransigent on the issue.
+I don’t remember, but whatever the case, I was stuck with what I felt was an unacceptable situation.
 So I waited until she and my father were out of the house for the evening, evaded the babysitter, sneaked into their room and raided Mom’s collection of wheat pennies.
 She had been collecting them for years and had gobs of them which she kept in a small, decorative wooden box in her dresser.

 I didn’t want the pennies; I wanted to deprive her of them.
 So once I had them in my hands, I climbed up on top of the dresser, opened the bedroom window, and pitched them all out as hard as I could.
 They landed up in the hilly portion of our backyard, which was thick with birch trees.

 Mom discovered my handiwork later that evening.
-Evidently, in my haste to get away from the crime scene, I left clues: a couple of pennies dropped on the sill, with the window still cracked, perhaps.
-Whatever those clues were, they led Mom into the backyard, where she searched the entire area on her hands and knees the following day.
+Evidently, in my haste to get away from the crime scene, had left clues: perhaps I left the window cracked or dropped a few pennies on the sill.
+Whatever the clues were, they led Mom into the backyard, where she searched the entire area on her hands and knees the following day.

 Sometime after I acknowledged responsibility for the theft of the pennies, I made a decision: I was going to pay those pennies back no matter how long it took.